9 energising places to work or study in Leiden in 2026

 READ MORE | 8 Dutch startups that make the world a better place

-This social hub opens its doors to all students, freelancers, and remote workers that are looking for a place to work or study in Leiden.
+This social hub opens its doors to all students, freelancers, and remote workers who are looking for a place to work or study in Leiden.

 With many productive nooks for serious focus time and a charming café and rooftop garden for quick work/study breaks, PLNT is perfect for those looking to power through some deadlines.